jatkinson1000/rse-skills-workshop/JOSE_paper/paper.md

 better code, but also to raise awareness of research software engineering and provide pointers to allow researchers to continue exploring and learning beyond this material.

+In its intend, the course is related to the work of Wilson et al. [wilson2013best, wilson2017goodenough] and the corresponding course by Wallace et al. [wallace2022goodenough].
+While some of the content overlaps, our course is not as comprehensive, but a shorter ``What can I do better in my code right now?'' training, which can be taught in 1.5-3 hours, and adapted as needed.

 # Learning objectives